2019/20 | Conestoga College

 - Connect to your program, faculty and classmates by attending your Orientation.
 Visit orientation.conestogac.on.ca today!

-- Find out what's happening via the Student Engagement website, Facebook and Instagram, as well as the Information Desk at Doon Campus.
+- Find out what's happening via Student Engagement's Facebook and Instagram accounts (@ConestogaStudentEngagement), as well as the Information Desk at Doon Campus.

 - Search meaningful opportunities to get involved through our Co-Curricular Portal.

-- Support diversity and inclusion by participating in initiatives supported by Conestoga's Respect Campaign.
+- Support diversity and inclusion by participating in initiatives supported by Conestoga's Diversity and Inclusion programming.

-- Share experiences and gain cultural awareness by participating in English Conversation Partners and Circles.
+- Share experiences and gain cultural awareness by participating in English Conversation Programming.

 Find out more on the Conestoga Student Engagement website or follow us on Facebook and Instagram @ConestogaStudentEngagement.